grid reference TM 272 489Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-Former two bar pub which is located adjacent to the Town Cross where it would have been the custom in ancient days for locals to meet in order to obtain news from the travellers who descended from their coach, or to hearken to the words of a local preacher.
+A two bar pub which was adjacent to the Town Cross, where it would have been the custom in ancient days for locals to meet in order to obtain news from the travellers who descended from their coach, or to hearken to the words of a local preacher.

 NB Not to be confused with another Cross in the town, called Roger's Cross, located where the King's Arms once stood.